Driver hits Uptown protesters in Minneapolis, killing one and injuring another

 Bender said that based on what police have so far disclosed, "it does not seem possible at this time to say if the crash was accidental or intentional.
 MPD is investigating. ...
 This stretch of road, like many in our community, is one of the highest crash corridors."

-Earlier Sunday, a high-profile business announced that it's pulling out of Uptown after 35 years, citing concerns about crime and social unrest.
-Juut Salon Spa is a fixture at the corner of Hennepin Avenue and Lake Street.

-"It has become more and more evident that Uptown continues to struggle with store closings, social unrest, crime and street closures," a Facebook posting by the company read.
-"We would be heartbroken if anything were to happen to our team members or clients.
-With that at the forefront, we made this difficult decision."
+The deadly crash comes a little over a year after Bogdan Vechirko drove a semitruck onto the Interstate 35W bridge during a massive protest following the killing of George Floyd.
+Hundreds of protesters scrambled for cover, and no one was injured in the May 31 incident.
+Vechirko, 35, of Otsego was charged five months later with threats of violence, a felony, and criminal vehicular operation, a gross misdemeanor.
+His case is pending.

 Smith, a 32-year-old father of three, was killed after task force members surrounded him on the top floor of the parking garage at Seven Points, the shopping mall formerly known as Calhoun Square.
-Authorities say he fired a gun from his vehicle as the task force tried to arrest him on a warrant from Ramsey County for being a felon in possession of a gun.
+The Minnesota Bureau of Criminal Apprehension said he fired a gun from his vehicle as the task force tried to arrest him on a warrant from Ramsey County for being a felon in possession of a gun.

 An unidentified woman who was with Smith at the time said she never saw him with a weapon, her attorneys said last week.
 Authorities have said that no body or dash camera or surveillance footage is available in the case.